UrsKR/homepage/_posts/2025-07-09-StopKillingGames.md

 title:  Stop Killing Games and what follows
 date:   2025-07-09 20:45 +0200
 tags: english thoughts policy gaming
+last_modified_at: 2025-07-22 09:30 +0200
 ---
+Update: Eurogamer.net points out that the European Citizens' Initiative is called "Stop Destroying Videogames", whereas "Stop Killing Games" is the US equivalent.

+---
+Original Post follows:
 If you have a vague interest in gaming, I am quite sure you read about the initiative to "stop killing games".

 [https://www.stopkillinggames.com/](https://www.stopkillinggames.com/)